A Reform Agenda for 2014 and Beyond

 At less than one percent of the federal budget, U.S. development programs save and improve millions of lives that would otherwise be lost or mired in poverty.
 We support these programs not only because it is right, but because it is in our vital national interest.

-Both Republican and Democratic administrations have taken important steps toward reforming U.S. development policy and practice, and still more work needs to be done.
+We also want U.S. development interventions to be as effective as possible.
+Both Republican and Democratic administrations have taken important steps toward reforming U.S. development policy and practice, but still more work needs to be done.

 The Modernizing Foreign Assistance Network (MFAN) outlines two powerful and mutually reinforcing pillars of reform – accountability through transparency, evaluation and learning; and country ownership of the priorities and resources for, and implementation of, development.
 We believe that, together, accountability and country ownership are vital prerequisites to building the kind of capacity in developing countries that will help enable leaders and citizens to take responsibility for their own development.